Narasingha Mishra: Political career

-Although he joined the state legislature only in 1990, he was considered to be a power center in Balangir for a long time.
-He is said to be the mentor of many presents and former public representatives from the region and this probably makes him a potent force irrespective of the party he represents.
+Although he joined the state legislature only in 1990, he was considered to be a power center in Balangir for a long time by being in Communist Party before 1990.
+He is said to be the mentor of many peasant leaders and former public representatives from the region and this probably makes him a potential force irrespective of the party he represents.